 - Dessert table: Serve alongside healthy no bake strawberry cheesecake, healthy lemon bars, and blueberry crumble bars.

-- Complete your meal: There’s always room for dessert after a delicious meal consisting of juicy healthy turkey burgers, chicken tacos, or Greek chicken kabobs with a side of Instant Pot potato salad.
+- Complete your meal: There’s always room for dessert after a delicious meal consisting of juicy healthy turkey burgers or Greek chicken kabobs with a side of Instant Pot potato salad.

 - Have a special occasion coming up?
-Spoil your guests with a boneless leg of lamb, braised short ribs, or roasted chicken thighs and potatoes and a dessert of peach cobbler and ice cream.
+Spoil your guests with a boneless leg of lamb or roasted chicken thighs and potatoes and a dessert of peach cobbler and ice cream.

 - Serve along with: Who says it has to be served with vanilla ice cream?
 Try my coconut mango ice cream or healthy chocolate chip ice cream.
 Or keep it classic with yogurt and a drizzle of honey!